antonegas/advent-of-code/README.md

 # advent-of-code
 All my advent of code solutions

-# Explanations
+# Notes
 - main.py for a given day is almost always my initial solution and main2.py is my attempt at making it more efficient.

-# Notes
 - Day 8: main.py was not the code I used to solve part 2.
 It probably could solve part 2, but it is inefficient.

 # Fun Facts